Afcon 2019: Burundi played better against Nigeria than Madagascar – Fiston Abdul Razak | Goal.com

 Burundi forward Fiston Abdul Razak admitted they did not produce their best display in Alexandria after bowing to a 1-0 loss against Madagascar.

-The Swallows struggled to dominate their fellow debutants in their second Group B fixture and found themselves behind after Marco Ilaimaharita’s free-kick broke the deadlock in the 76th minute.
+The Swallows struggled to dominate their fellow debutants in their second Group B fixture and found themselves behind after Marco Ilaimaharitra’s free-kick broke the deadlock in the 76th minute.

 With reference to their defeat in their opening fixture against Nigeria, the 25-year-old disclosed they were inferior against Nicolas Dupuis’ charges.